berkeley-scf/berkeley-scf.github.io/faqs/using-hadoop-cluster-and-rhipe.md

 where the ... indicate the various other arguments you are passing in.
 These can also be set via rhoptions().

-The <a href="http://www.datadr.org" data-package="" title="Rhipe">Rhipe
+The [Rhipe package website](http://www.datadr.org) has some example code.
-package website</a> has some example code.
 Per the above comment, you'll need to change any HDFS file paths to point to your user directory on the HDFS.
 Also, note that the code has some bugs in it and the syntax is not fully up to date with Rhipe v.
 0.71, which is the version we are currently using.
 Please email consult@stat.berkeley.edu for more information and updated code.

 After you have created the MapReduce job using rhmr(), you can run it and monitor its status as follows: